marco-buratto/lampone-pi/README.md

 A patched live-build program is needed for a correct live-building.
 The .deb package of live-build patched by our Team has been already copied onto the vbox system, so now we have to copy and install it onto the qemu system.

+Also, the Lampone Pi live-build "scheleton" is needed of course.

 On the qemu system we "start the network" and modify the sshd config for root user to be able to accept direct connections:

     dhclient